adcimon/cheatsheets/aws/README.md

 ## DCV

-[Desktop Cloud Visualization (DCV)](https://docs.aws.amazon.com/dcv/) is a remote visualization technology that delivers remote desktop and application streaming from any cloud or data center to any device, over varying network conditions.
+[Desktop Cloud Visualization (DCV)](https://docs.aws.amazon.com/dcv/) is a remote visualization technology that delivers remote desktop and application streaming from any cloud or data center to any device over varying network conditions.

 ## DynamoDB